+Policemen and Firefighters

+Other Employees

-Policemen and Firefighters Other Employees 50 with 25 years of credited service 58 with 10 years of credited service 58 with 10 years of credited service
+50 with 25 years of credited service 58 with 10 years of credited service

+55 with 25 years of credited service 58 with 10 years of credited service

 Plan members are eligible for monthly benefit payments determined by the application of stipulated benefit ratios to the plan member's average compensation.
 Average compensation is computed based on the highest 36 months of compensation recognized by the System.
 The annuity, for which a plan member is eligible, is limited to a minimum of \$400 per month and a maximum of 75% of the average compensation.